Thenafi/meeseeks/README.md

 # Meeseeks

-Meeseeks is an app that redirects you to different URLs every time you hit a specific URL.
-The URLs can be images or different websites.
-You can set the time when you want to be redirected, such as every hour or every week.
-This app is specifically designed for cases where you can use a URL as an input box.
+Meeseeks is a web application that offers a unique and fun browsing experience by redirecting users to different URLs every time they hit a specific URL.
+The app allows users to set up a pool of URLs that can be images or different websites, and specify the time interval for redirection, such as every hour or every week.

+Meeseeks is especially useful in cases where a URL can be used as an input box.
 When a user enters their specific URL, the app checks for any cache data in memory.
-If it's not found, the app finds a URL from the user's pool of URLs and redirects them to that URL.
-It's primarily focused on latency
+If the cache data is found, the user is immediately redirected to the URL.
+If it's not found, the app selects a URL from the user's pool of URLs and redirects them to that URL.

+Meeseeks is designed to optimize latency, providing a smooth and seamless browsing experience for users.

 **_Features_**: